Biological Control of Mile-a-Minute Weed

 Rhinoncominus latipes Korotyaev, the mile-a-minute weevil

 Adult R. latipes are about 2 mm long, and are black, but may be covered by an orange film derived from plant exudates once they start feeding.
 Adult weevils eat small holes in young leaves of P. perfoliata and lay eggs on leaves and stems.
 After hatching, larvae bore into the stem where they complete development, then exit the stem and drop to the soil for pupation.
-Development from egg to adult takes about 26 days under laboratory conditions.
+Development from egg to adult takes about 26 days under laboratory conditions, but it takes fewer days under warmer temperatures and more when it’s cool (Hough-Goldstein et al. 2016).
 Weevils are very small, but can be observed directly in the field, especially at the ends of terminals (Fig. 1).
 The pale yellow eggs have a characteristic peanut shape and are covered by a thin strip of fecal material (Fig. 2); however they are difficult to spot in the field due to their very small size.
 Characteristic adult feeding holes in leaves are relatively easy to see (Fig. 3).
 Larval emergence holes at plant nodes (near where ocreae encircle stems or where stems diverge) can sometimes be seen in the field (Fig. 4).
 The weevils go through at least three or four overlapping generations during the growing season in the Mid-Atlantic region, with each generation taking about one month to develop.
 Adults stop producing eggs between late August and late September each year, and adult weevils overwinter in the leaf litter or soil (Lake 2007, Lake et al. 2011).
+Exposure to older plants appear to have the greatest effect on halting reproduction, with shorter day lengths and lower temperatures possibly also playing a role (Hough-Goldstein et al. 2014).

 Impact on mile-a-minute weed

-In field cages, weevils were shown to delay seed production, stunt plants by causing loss of apical dominance, and cause mortality of P. perfoliata in the presence of competing vegetation (Hough-Goldstein et al. 2008b).
+In field cages, weevils were shown to delay seed production, stunt plants by causing loss of apical dominance, and cause mortality of P. perfoliata in the presence of competing vegetation (Hough-Goldstein et al. 2008).
 In three intensively monitored replicated release arrays in southeastern PA, the population of R. latipes increased and mile-a-minute cover, seed production and/or spring seedling counts decreased significantly (Lake et al. 2011).
 Additional monitored sites with weevil releases have shown substantial reductions in spring seedling densities of the weed within one to three years following release in some areas (Hough-Goldstein et al. 2009).
+In addition to impacts on plant biomass, feeding by weevils can reduce the number of seeds produced per cluster as well as seed weight and viability (Smith and Hough-Goldstein 2014).

 Biological control is uniquely capable of reducing invasive weed populations through highly specific impacts that are self-sustaining, contributing to the protection of natural ecosystems (Van Driesche et al. 2010).
 Rhinoncomimus latipes has established on mile-a-minute weed wherever it has been released in the US, producing multiple generations per year, and has been shown to reduce mile-a-minute cover and biomass, reduce seed production, and in the presence of plant competition cause mortality of plants.
 In some areas where mile-a-minute weed has been reduced through biological control, however, the community that has developed has been dominated by other non-native invasive plants, such as Japanese stiltgrass.
-Therefore, in addition to further work on the biology and impacts of Rhinoncomimus latipes, our laboratory will continue to pursue work in the area of restoration ecology, exploring ways of integrating biological control and other control methods to produce the desired outcome of a diverse native community.
-Two studies on this topic can be found in Ellen Lake’s (2011) PhD Dissertation and Kiri Cutting’s (2011) MS Thesis.
-Both of these studies have now been published (Cutting and Hough-Goldstein 2013, Lake et al. 2014).
+Therefore, in addition to further work on the biology and impacts of Rhinoncomimus latipes, our laboratory has pursued work in the area of restoration ecology, exploring ways of integrating biological control and other control methods to produce the desired outcome of a diverse native community (Cutting and Hough-Goldstein 2013, Lake et al. 2014).

 Our research has been supported by funding from: